ewakaaaa/diehard/README.md

 reward of QLearningAgnet: {'mean': 356.44, 'max': 399, 'min': 299}, time: 0:00:14.008877
 ```
 Conclusions:
-- the larger the initial values, the worse the agent does, therefore the process gets longer and we assign the value of the reward to individual steps worse and worse (reward - taking a step)
+- The larger the initial values, the worse the agent does, therefore the process gets longer and we assign the value of the reward to individual steps worse and worse (reward - taking a step)
-- no less, the maximum reward value always equals the real number of steps needed, so the agent has learned how to maximize the survival time!
+- No less, the maximum reward value always equals the real number of steps needed, so the agent has learned how to maximize the survival time!
-- for the correct operation, it was necessary to add an earlier stop of the learning process to be able to save the optimal state of the Q matrix
+- For the correct operation, it was necessary to add an earlier stop of the learning process to be able to save the optimal state of the Q matrix